DeliData: A dataset for deliberation in multi-party problem solving: Conclusions and Future Work

 In this work, we introduced a dataset containing conversations where a group of participants collaborate in order to solve a task.
 Furthermore, we proposed an annotation schema and annotated corpus that capture key elements of group deliberation, such as probing.
+In order to evaluate the dataset and the annotation scheme we performed 4 types of modelling experiments.
+First, we showed that we can build a classifier that predicts the annotated labels with high accuracy.
+Following, we investigated methods for predicting conversational success based on dialogue features and annotations.
+Then, we show that one of the modules for a future dialogue system can be addressed with a retrieval method.
+Finally, we showed that the classifier and the annotation scheme are transferring well to an out-of-domain dataset.
+Given the resources and the conclusions from our experiments, we believe that this paper is a step towards addressing the call for ``discourse optimization'' of \citet{vecchi-etal-2021-towards}.

-This dataset can be analysed to test theories of the dynamics of group deliberation and develop dialogue agents that could be used to improve the outcome in numerous setups, for example debating groups, project meetings, etc., and thus a step towards addressing the call for ``discourse optimization'' of \citet{vecchi-etal-2021-towards}.
-Such dialogue agents can roughly be decomposed into 3 major modules - determining intervention timing, intervention type (i.e.\ moderation, probing for reasoning) and generating a probing utterance.
-Given that we present an adequate approach for probing generation, we advise that future researchers focus on the first 2 modules.
+Two main research directions can be addressed in future research.
+First, while this paper performs an analysis on what contributes towards improved group decision-making (referred to as performance gain), future work should perform a more in-depth analysis of the conditions under which a group \textit{performs better than the sum of its parts}.
+For example, it can be processed with tools developed in argumentation mining \cite{Zhang2022EnhancingLA} and discourse parsing \cite{Liu2021ImprovingMD} in order to provide insights in how these relate to problem-solving deliberation.
+Secondly, this dataset can be analysed to test theories of the dynamics of group deliberation and develop dialogue agents that could be used to improve group decision-making in numerous setups, for example debating groups, project meetings, etc. Such dialogue agents could be decomposed into three modules - determining intervention timing, determining intervention type (i.e.\ moderation, probing for reasoning) and generating a probing utterance.
+In this work we introduced an adequate approach for coherent probing generation (Section~\ref{ssec:generation}), however determining the timing and the type of intervention is left for future work.